Kaohsiung International Airport metro station: Station overview

-The station is a two-level, underground station with an island platform and seven exits.
+This is a two-level, underground station with an island platform and seven exits.
 It is 195 metres long and is located at the intersection of Jhongshan 4th Rd and Dayeh North Rd.

-This station was the first time a subway network had been linked to an airport in Taiwan.
+This station marked the first time a subway network had been linked to an airport in Taiwan.

 In Chinese, this station and Nangang Software Park station on the Taipei Metro share the longest subway station names in Taiwan.